 When did you first come across lenticular art prints?

 I first saw a lenticular post-card in Times Square in 1965, and thought it was fun and exciting.
 I did not start working with the medium until very large sizes were viable and were brought to my attention around 2000.

 Working with my portrait photography that I had originally taken in the 1960s I thought that large scale lenticular printing would bring my images to a different market.

 It is a process that I have enjoyed enormously since the outset, I am always thinking about new ways I can use the medium.

-It seems to be a time where digital technologies are bringing some huge changes to the creative and art worlds, do you think we may be losing something of the beauty of analogue in the process?
+This is a time where digital technologies are bringing huge changes to creativity, are we losing something of the beauty of analogue in the process?

 It is an exciting and strange time, but I have always tried to explore new ways of presenting my work while continuing to work with analogue processes as well.
 Currently I am working on NFT projects as well as a new collaboration to produce traditional silkscreen prints based on my photographs; as a photographer traditional printing methods still have a special place for me!

 We’re very proud to be able to offer our own Gered Mankowitz special edition art prints; several lenticular portraits of Jimi Hendrix, captured at a pivotal session at Gered’s London photography studio in 1967, can be found in our online art print gallery.
 They include new versions of the iconic cover image for The Ultimate Experience album which is now part of the National Gallery Photographic Collection, these editions were produced at our own Kent print workshop with the full oversight of Gered to ensure an exceptional, art gallery standard lenticular print; click here for more details.